datapand/piano010/_posts/en/2023-12-30-early-intermediate.md

 - Repertoire
 - Early intermediate
 excerpt: |
-  Explore essential early intermediate piano pieces to ease the transition from beginner to intermediate levels.
-Discover a curated YouTube playlist and e-Book designed to help students overcome technical challenges and prevent frustration.
-Ideal for self-learners and teachers, this unique repertoire fills gaps often missed by traditional resources, guiding students to progress confidently.
+  Explore essential early intermediate piano pieces to ease the transition from beginner to intermediate.
+This curated YouTube playlist and eBook help students tackle technical challenges and avoid frustration.
+Ideal for self-learners and teachers, this repertoire fills gaps often missed by traditional resources, empowering students to progress confidently.
 feature_text: |
   Repertoire choice for early intermediate
 feature_image: https://picsum.photos/2560/600?image=733